IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/letter.md

 # Love Letter or Breakup Letter

-Write a love letter or breakup letter to your favorite object or experience.
-If writing to an object, you may not use an object from your personal inventory.
+Write a love letter or breakup letter to either:
+* an object or experience that relates to your framing story or message for your future Dystopia / Utopia project OR
+* your favorite object or experience (if you are having a hard time coming up with ideas for the future dystopia / utopia project)

 Post your letter to your process website.